WesR/Halcyon/README.md

 ## Halcyon *on and on*

-The goal of this project is to have an easy to install and use Matrix bot library similar to the Discord or Slack libs.
+Halcyon is a Matrix bot library with the goal of being easy to install and use.
+The library takes inspiration from discord.py and the Slack libraries.
-Encryption must be transparent to the user (TODO).
-Check the roadmap in [notes.md](./notes.md) and see how the token works in [tokenFormat.md](./tokenFormat.md)
+Encryption is on the roadmap, and with the goal of being transparent to the user.
+Check the roadmap in [notes.md](./notes.md), and see information of the token format in [tokenFormat.md](./tokenFormat.md)

-Ask questions in the matrix chat [#halcyon:blackline.xyz](https://matrix.to/#/#halcyon:blackline.xyz) or in github issues.
+Ask questions in the matrix chat [#halcyon:blackline.xyz](https://matrix.to/#/#halcyon:blackline.xyz) or in GitHub issues.

 ## Current features
-- [x] A nice command prompt to generate Halcyon tokens
+- [x] A nice CLI tool to generate Halcyon tokens
 - [x] Login with token or username/password
 - [x] Fetch for new messages every x seconds using await
 - [x] Event hooks for